Chrisadams777/Seven-bot-seven/README.md

 # Seven-bot-seven
 A botnet utilizing polymorphic decryption along with c&amp;c server that can deploy keylogger take screenshots escalate privileges and remotely execute commands

+For a step by step guide on how to deploy the botnet follow this link: https://dev.to/triple7/how-to-use-the-botnet-simulation-project-a-step-by-step-guide-pbf

 I wanted to do this because B.Y.O.B.
 I liked alot but it never really worked and so I wanted to create something that would actually be something people could use

 This project simulates a botnet in an educational setting, showing how a system can be compromised and controlled remotely.
 The setup begins with a malicious PDF file, which contains JavaScript that, when opened, triggers the download of a bot payload from a remote server.
 The downloaded bot is encrypted using a technique called polymorphic encryption, which makes slight modifications to the decryption process each time it runs, helping it evade detection by antivirus software.